BanditBob/Hackerrank/README.md

-# Hackerrank
+# Hackerrank Practice
-My Hackerrank Data
+Repo to house my hackerrank challenges and certifications.